 You may want to extend the range of your network by adding one or more additional base stations.
-You can also share a USB hard disk on your network or, if you use an AirPort Express, you can stream music using AirPlay.
+You can also share a USB hard disk on your network or, if you use an AirPort Express, you can stream iTunes content using AirPlay.
 The example below shows an extended network made up of an AirPort Extreme and AirPort Express transmitting to a variety of devices.

 You can also create and manage larger and more complex networks—for example, a WPA Enterprise network with a Radius server—using AirPort Utility and AirPort Utility for iOS.